NOAH Compendium

 Turkeys: 19 days

-Eggs: Not permitted for use in laying birds producing eggs for human consumption.
+Not for use in birds producing eggs for human consumption.

 Pharmacological particulars